 Due to lack of publicity and a modern web presence, the trail and its programming became less visible over time.
 Since then, the points of interest have changed.
 To address this, Matthew Hoyne began working with William A. LaFleur and Jac A. Charlier in 2016 to develop this website for the new trail.

-The new trail, Lincoln Avenue Urban Trail, made a few changes but remained as close to the original as possible.
-The first change is designing the trail to work in a modern age; using this website and digital map while hiking was a vital addition.
-Another important change was editing sites, some of the original eighteen do not exist any longer.
-There are now nineteen sites, and the trail has been extended.
-The trail has expanded from being a Boy Scout trail and aims to be a trail for all Chicagoans and visitors looking to advance their knowledge about historic sites in Chicago.
+The new trail, Lincoln Avenue Urban Trail, makes a few changes but has remained as close to the original as possible.
+The digital map was a vital addition.
+Another important change was updating the site, as some of the original eighteen no longer exist.
+The new trail now has are now nineteen sites.
+Finally, the trail has expanded from being a Boy Scout trail and now aims to be a trail for all Chicagoans and visitors looking to learn more about historic sites in Chicago.

-This trail is an Eagle Scout project made by Matthew Hoyne and debuted in June 2017, and the Trail is looking for extensions from other Boy Scouts working on their Eagle Project.
-If you are searching for an Eagle project or have any questions, please use the form below to contact us.
+This website is Matthew Hoyne's Eagle Scout project, and LAUT always looking to work with other Scouts interested in supporting the trail for the Eagle or Gold Award.
+If you are searching for an Eagle or Gold project or have any questions, please use the form below to contact us.